 - 1. The Cultural Development Team manages the Decommission process once an artwork is identified as needing decommissioning. - 2.
 Prepare a Decommission Plan.
 The Cultural Development Team or an independent Public Art Curator undertakes this.
 The Decommission Plan establishes criteria for assessment.
 The criteria will be different for each artwork but as a minimum, identify the Artist, cultural significance, contracts, ownership, where it will be stored, for how long and storage requirements.
 It should also consider potential community interest in the removal of the artwork from the public domain.
 Initial recommendations are provided in the Decommission Plan. - 3.
-Convene the Public Art Advisory Panel to review the proposed criteria and recommendations of the Decommission Plan. - 4.
-If the process decides to Deaccession rather than Dispose, proceed to the Deaccession Process Step 5. - 5.
+Convene the Public Art Advisory Panel to review the proposed criteria and recommendations of the Decommission Plan. - the Deaccession Process Step 5. - 5.
 Update the Public Art Register to register the process. - 6.
 Allow the Artist (or their estate) the opportunity to document the artwork in line with Copyright Amendment (Moral Rights) Act 2000 requirements. - 7.
 Undertake to Decommission the artwork to its storage location, per the agreed storage requirements. - 8.
 Document the artwork in the Public Art Register as Decommissioned and record its location and care requirements.
 Upload the Decommission Plan.